Martell is a cognac house founded in 1715 by Jean Martell. Martell is located in Cognac, France on the Charente River.

 Martell’s eaux-de-vie are aged in french oak from trees of the Tronçais style, with a fine grain that creates cognacs with lighter tannins and a delicate woody flavor.
 Martell also uses grapes for its eaux-de-vie from the exclusive and most prestigious Cognac appelations of Borderies, Petit Champagne and Grande Champagne.

 We tasted Martell V.S. neat in a cognac snifter.
-Here are our notes.
+Here is our review.

 Martell V.S is priced at around the same price as Courvoisier V.S. but is less expensive than Rémy Martin’s Petite Champagne V.S.and Hennessy’s V.S.

 Alcohol: 40% (80 proof)

 Age:Martell V.S. is crafted from eaux-de-vie from the Grande and Petite Champagne, Borderies and Fins Bois growing crus.
 It is aged at least two years in French Tronçais oak barrels.

 Martell V.S. in packaged in a Bordeaux style wine bottle with a medallion at the base of the neck featuring the 1715 family logo of Louis XIV and the words “Cognac Martell” embossed on it.
 The bottle neck also has engraved script that reads “A Martell”:

 Oak, vanilla, light citrus and honeysuckle.